Fase20/automated-antipattern-detection/README.md

 This repository is specifically created to support the double-blind submission of a research paper.
-Therefore, it only hosts the developed tool to automatically detect performance anti-patterns and the obtained experimental results for reproducibility.
+Therefore, it only hosts the developed tool to automatically detect performance antipatterns and the obtained experimental results for reproducibility.

 # Automated Antipattern Detection